bluerange-io/bluerange-mesh/README.md

 How to use it
 --
 Clone this repo, compile and flash onto any nRF51 device that you want to be one half of a gateway.
-Plug the device into a computer, and follow the [serial-gateway-node](https://github.com/microcosm/serial-gateway-node) instructions on the computer to connect the nodejs app.
+Plug the device into a computer, and follow the [FruityGate (node.js)](https://github.com/microcosm/fruitygate-nodejs) instructions on the computer to connect the nodejs app.

 Yes.
 But how to *really* use it?
 --